CDC advisers urge Pfizer booster for children ages 5 to 11

 Kids ages 5 to 11 should get a booster dose of Pfizer’s COVID-19 vaccine, advisers to the U.S. government said Thursday.

-If the Centers for Disease Control and Prevention agrees, as expected, it would open a third COVID-19 shot to healthy elementary-age kids — just like it is already recommended for everybody 12 and older.
+If the Centers for Disease Control and Prevention agrees, as expected, it would open a third COVID-19 shot to healthy elementary-age kids — just like what is already recommended for everybody 12 and older.

 The hope is that an extra shot will shore up protection for kids ages 5 to 11 as infections once again are on the rise.